 - Q3'18 saw a decrease in tablet shipments from last quarter.

 GPUs are traditionally a leading indicator of the market, since a GPU goes into every system before it is shipped, and most of the PC vendors are guiding cautiously for next quarter.

 For those who wish to understand the PC market, an understanding of the highly complex technology and ecosystem that has been built around the GPU is essential to understanding the market’s future directions.

 The report contains the following content:

-- Worldwide GPU and PC Shipment Volume, 1994 to 2020.
+- Worldwide GPU and PC Shipment Volume, 1994 to 2023.

-- Detailed worldwide GPU Shipment Volume, 1Q 2001 to 2Q 2016, and forecast to 2020.
+- Detailed worldwide GPU Shipment Volume, 1Q 2001 to date, and forecast to 2023.

-- Major suppliers: Detailed market share data-on the shipments of AMD, Intel, Nvidia, and others.
+- Major suppliers: Detailed market share data on the shipments of AMD, Intel, Nvidia, and others.

-- Financial results for the leading suppliers: Analysis of the quarterly results of the leading GPU suppliers
+- Financial results for the leading suppliers: Analysis of the quarterly results of the leading GPU suppliers.

-- GPUs: History, Status, and Analysis.
+- GPUs: History, status, and analysis.

-- Charts, graphics, tables and more: Included with this report is an Excel workbook.
+- Charts, graphics, tables, and more: Included with this report is an Excel workbook.
 It contains the data we used to create the charts in this report.
 The workbook has the charts and supplemental information.